nwg/nanos/README.md

 and PIO-based disk I/O.

 Most tutorials and resources only cover 32-bit intel systems.
 I took the time to build everything with 64-bit support from the ground up.
+I relied a lot on
-You might check this project out if you are looking for a simple functioning example of 64-bit intel OS, as i found many resources incomplete or incorrect when i built it.
+#osdev, too.
+You might check this project out if you are looking for a simple
+functioning example of 64-bit intel OS, as i found many resources incomplete or incorrect when i built it.

 Syscall interface includes: